What's the C++ Type for a Memory Address?

 firstValPtr[i]

 instead?
-This syntax with the stars hurts my brain!You can, and it'd work just the same.
+This syntax with the stars hurts my brain!You can, and it would work just the same.
 But we'll stick with the

 *